- Mar 6, 1959

 After leaving The Best Damn Sports Show, Arnold tried his hand at screenwriting with the 2005 comedy The Kid & I, which he also produced and starred in.
 The film failed to excite critics or audiences, but that same year, Arnold turned in an impressive and rare dramatic performance in the indie dramedy Happy Endings.

 In 2007, Arnold could be seen in supporting roles in two sports dramas, Pride and The Final Season.
 He continued to work steadily in projects such as The Great Buck Howard, National Lampoon's Stoned Age, Restitution, and the romantic drama One Day.
 In 2012 he appeared in Tyler Perry's Madea's Witness Protection, and the Dax Shepard directed action comedy Hit and Run.
+He had a regular role on the Yahoo series Sin City Saints in 2015.

 Tom Arnold Videos